 ‘Windows on the Bowery,’ the entire set of posters at the Cooper Union.
 Photo courtesy of The Cooper Union by João Enxuto

-The Cooper Union partnered with the Bowery Alliance of Neighbors present “Windows on the Bowery,” a historic signage project displaying a series of 63 posters in the windows of corresponding buildings on Bowery Street.
+The Cooper Union partnered with the Bowery Alliance of Neighbors present “Windows on the Bowery,” a historic signage project displaying a series of 63 posters in the windows of corresponding buildings on Bowery.
 From Chatham Square all the way to Cooper Square, the Bowery has been the home of many firsts, such as the first New York streetcar and the birth of punk-rock.
 These firsts, along with other entertaining histories about each building, are present on all of the posters.

 So, why did the Alliance approach Cooper Union with the need for a reawakening of Bowery history?
 Awareness.